DVLXLWZ/MyBlogs/_posts/2022-12-12-Some-Gaps-and-Examples-in-Intersection-Theory-by-Fulton-I.md

 [^1]: [Schwarzenberger] Schwarzenberger.
 Jacobians and symmetric products[J].
 Illinois Journal of Mathematics, 1963, 7(2): 257-268.

 [^2]: [FulIT2nd] William Fulton.
 Intersection Theory, 2nd.
 Springer New York, NY.
 1998.

+[^3]: [3264] David Eisenbud and Joe Harris, Harvard Unive 3264 and All That: A Second Course in Algebraic Geometry.
+Cambridge University Press, 2016.